Majed-Shaikh-Zain/Free-Webs/README.md

 ## 📢 Coming Soon

 I’m currently building more websites using **React** and **Tailwind CSS** — stay tuned for my next jumble of files!

+"i think i accidentally cloned the same folder twice inside the mock websites folder so please ignore that"